-Important things for Montgomery County tenants to know while the state of emergency is in effect:
+Important things for Montgomery County tenants to know:

 Landlord-tenant court RE-OPENED on July 25, 2020.
 Please read these updates carefully: